mainmatter/ember-promise-modals/README.md

 [app.css](./tests/dummy/app/styles/app.css) for the style definition of these custom animations.

-### CSS Variables

-The addons CSS relies on CSS variables and won't work properly on browsers that don't support this feature.

 ## Accessibility

 User can press the <kbd>Esc</kbd> key to close the modal.